Skip to content

 • Aspect ratio:

-• Queries based on aspect ratio, such as min-aspect-ratio and max-aspect-ratio, are not supported.
-Containers do not inherently track their aspect ratio.
+• Queries based on aspect ratio, such as min-aspect-ratio and max-aspect-ratio, may not behave as expected in container contexts.

 css